-CFTM-TV (Montréal)'s programming includes dramas, serials, variety and service shows, real-life series, magazine-style and guiz shows, films and news and public affairs programs.
-A major portion of CFTM-TV

-(Montréal)'s programming schedule is produced by the Corporation and is complemented by shows and films acquired from independent producers and third parties.
-This programming constitutes a considerable portion of the programming schedules of the TVA Network's member stations.
-Also, the website www.tva.ca and the TVA mobile app give viewers and Internet users free access to TVA Network's programs in high definition, live or on demand.
+CFTM-TV (Montréal)'s programming includes dramas, serials, variety and service shows, real-life series, magazine-style and quiz shows, films, documentaries and news and public affairs programs.
+A major portion of CFTM-TV (Montréal)'s programming is produced by the Corporation and is complemented by shows and films acquired from independent producers and third parties.
+This programming constitutes a considerable portion of the programming of the TVA Network's member stations.
 CFTM's programming is also available on video-on-demand.